GBHyland/APS-Process-Workflow-intermediate/README.md

 state	STATE	String
 zipCode	ZIPCODE	String

-5	Select the Alfresco Tab.
-Select alfresco1 in the Repository Source dropdown.
+5	Select the Alfresco Ta- Select alfresco1 in the Repository Source dropdown.
 6	Save and Close the Model.